ThePacielloGroup/babel/lang-maintenance.md

 1. Try https://translate.google.com/?hl=xx substituting the language code.
 1. For the link text, use Google's own localized name for the Google Translate page.
 1. If Google supports translation in the target language, but the Google Translate page itself is not localized in the target language, then link to the Google Translate page localized in the national language for the country.
-Note the national language as "<code>(xx)</code>" after the link.
+Note the national language as "([LANGUAGE], <code>[LANGUAGE CODE]</code>)" after the link.
 1. "🙅 Google Translate": indicate that Google does not support translation in the target language.
 In this context, do not translate this phrase and do not give it a <code>lang</code> attribute.

 WCAG: